 Transfers.
-You may generally move this Traditional IRA from one IRA provider to another Traditional IRA (or a Traditional SEP or Traditional SIMPLE IRA) maintained by another IRA provider by requesting a direct transfer.
-You may also transfer another Traditional IRA (including a Traditional SEP or Traditional SIMPLE IRA) to this IRA.
-Funds from this Traditional IRA may not be commingled with Traditional SIMPLE IRA funds until at least two years have elapsed since you first participated in your employer's SIMPLE IRA plan.
+You may generally move this Traditional SIMPLE IRA from one IRA provider to another Traditional SIMPLE IRA (or a Traditional or Traditional SEP IRA) maintained by another IRA provider by requesting a direct transfer.
+You may also transfer another Traditional SIMPLE IRA (or a Traditional or Traditional SEP IRA) to this IRA.
+Funds from this Traditional SIMPLE IRA may not be commingled with Traditional IRA or Traditional SEP IRA funds until at least two years have elapsed since you first participated in your employer's SIMPLE IRA plan.
 Federal law does not limit the number of transfers you may make during any year.

 Transfers Incident to Divorce.
-Under a valid divorce decree or separate maintenance decree, or a written document incident to such a decree, all or part of this IRA may be transferred to your former spouse's Traditional IRA (or a Traditional SEP or Traditional SIMPLE IRA).
-Similarly, all or part of your former spouse's Traditional IRA (or Traditional SIMPLE IRA) may be transferred to this IRA.
-Funds from this Traditional IRA may not be commingled with Traditional SIMPLE IRA funds until at least two years have elapsed since the SIMPLE IRA participant first participated in the employer's SIMPLE IRA plan.
+Under a valid divorce decree or separate maintenance decree, or a written document incident to such a decree, all or part of this Traditional SIMPLE IRA may be transferred to your former spouse's Traditional, Traditional SEP or Traditional SIMPLE IRA.
+Similarly, all or part of your former spouse's Traditional SIMPLE IRA may be transferred to this Traditional SIMPLE IRA.
+Funds from this Traditional SIMPLE IRA may not be commingled with Traditional IRA or Traditional SEP IRA funds until at least two years have elapsed since the SIMPLE IRA participant first participated in the employer's SIMPLE IRA plan.

-TAX TREATMENT OF TRADITIONAL IRA CONTRIBUTIONS
+TAX TREATMENT OF TRADITIONAL SIMPLE IRA CONTRIBUTIONS